Canada Place to Stanley Park: A Walking Route in Vancouver

 Canada Place in Summer

 Canada Day (July 1st) is always a big event at Canada Place.
 A large outdoor stage is set up for musical performances.
-There are buskers, other entertainers and food vendors amongst the crowds.
+Buskers, other entertainers, and food vendors can be found amongst the crowds.
 The highlights for many families are the parade and the fireworks display.
-The fireworks are released from barges in Burrard Inlet - the ocean inlet that is next to Canada Place and the trail to Stanley Park - and can be seen from many other places.
+The fireworks are released from barges in Burrard Inlet—the ocean inlet that is next to Canada Place and the trail to Stanley Park—and can be seen from many other places.

-There are often outdoor musical performances at Canada Place.
+Outdoor musical performances often occur at Canada Place.
 On one visit I was treated to an outdoor performance of music and dance performed by a First Nations group.
 This was part of the CanadaFest celebrations, an event that celebrated both Canada's history and the Queen's Diamond Jubilee.

 Another source of entertainment at Canada Place is FlyOver Canada.
 This is a flight simulation ride that provides a virtual exploration of Canada.
 I've never been on the ride, but the opinions that I've read suggest that it's great fun.

 Even when no special events are taking place on or around the pier, The CanadIan Trail, the giant sails, and the views of the inlet are always present.
 Another attraction near Canada Place is the Olympic Cauldron.
 This was constructed for the 2010 Winter Olympics, which took place in Vancouver.

 In summer, it's fun to watch the huge cruise ships preparing for their journey to Alaska and to get glimpses of the interior of the ships.
 Local tour buses stop at Canada Place and tickets are sold for bus trips to other attractions in Vancouver and neighbouring regions.

 The Heritage Horns